-Neither this document nor the securities have been approved, disapproved or passed on in any way by the Central Bank of the United Arab Emirates or any other governmental authority in the United Arab Emirates, nor have we received authorization or licensing from the Central Bank of the United Arab Emirates or any other governmental authority in the United Arab Emirates to market or sell the securities within the United Arab Emirates.
+Neither this document nor the shares of common stock have been approved, disapproved or passed on in any way by the Central Bank of the United Arab Emirates or any other governmental authority in the United Arab Emirates, nor have we received authorization or licensing from the Central Bank of the United Arab Emirates or any other governmental authority in the United Arab Emirates to market or sell the shares of common stock within the United Arab Emirates.
 This document does not constitute and may not be used for the purpose of an offer or invitation.
-We may not render services relating to the securities within the United Arab Emirates, including the receipt of applications and/or the allotment or redemption of such shares.
+We may not render services relating to the shares of common stock within the United Arab Emirates, including the receipt of applications and/or the allotment or redemption of such shares.

-No offer or invitation to subscribe for securities is valid or permitted in the Dubai International Financial Centre.
+No offer or invitation to subscribe for shares of common stock is valid or permitted in the Dubai International Financial Centre.